Fibrolamellar hepatocellular carcinoma: Diagnosis

 Due to lack of symptoms, until the tumor is sizable, this form of cancer is often advanced when diagnosed.
 Symptoms include vague abdominal pain, nausea, abdominal fullness, malaise and weight loss.
 They may also include a palpable liver mass.
 Other presentations include jaundice, ascites, fulminant liver failure, encephalopathy, gynecomastia (males only), thrombophlebitis of the lower limbs, recurrent deep vein thrombosis, anemia and hypoglycemia.

 The usual markers for liver disease – aspartate aminotransferase, alanine aminotransferase and alkaline phosphatase – are often normal or only slightly elevated.
 FLC often does not produce alpha fetoprotein (AFP), a widely used marker for conventional hepatocellular carcinoma.
-It is associated with elevated neurotensin levels.
+In a subset of FLC patients elevated plasma neurotensin levels may be present.
+Likewise, in a subset of FLC patients, elevated serum vitamin B12 binding globulin levels may be present.

-Diagnosis is normally made by imaging (ultrasound, CT or MRI) and biopsy
+Diagnosis is normally made by imaging (ultrasound, CT or MRI) and biopsy.
+However, even with a biopsy, there is often disagreement over the diagnosis.
+Since the characterization of the DNAJB1::PRKACA fusion, the most reliable diagnosis is through molecular characterization such as PCR to detect the fusion, or genomic sequencing, or using a fluorescent in-situ hybridization.

 Treatment

-In FLC, plasma neurotensin and serum vitamin B12 binding globulin are commonly increased and are useful in monitoring the disease and detecting recurrence.

 FLC can often be surgically removed.
 Liver resection is the optimal treatment and may need to be performed more than once, since this disease has a very high recurrence rate.
 Due to such recurrence, periodic follow-up medical imaging (CT or MRI) is necessary.

 When the tumor cannot be removed surgically or when there is distant spread, many different systemic therapies are currently being used to treat the disease.
 However, no standard of care currently exists for FLC.
 Consequently, there remains a pressing need to identify proven, effective systemic therapies for the cancer.
 Radiotherapy has been used but data is limited concerning its use.

-The FibroFoundation has resources available on different FLC treatment options.
+The Fibrolamellar Registry, a patient and family run medical registry has collected data from over 250 patients.
+This work has been used in multiple publications which include extended information on patient outcomes, efficacy of immune checkpoint inhibitors, efficacy of specific drugs and understanding the basis of high ammonia in FLC.

 The survival rate for FLC largely depends on whether (and to what degree) the cancer has metastasized, i.e. spread to the lymph nodes or other organs.
 Distant spread (metastases), significantly reduces the median survival rate.
-Five-year survival rates vary between 40–90%.
+Five-year survival rates vary between 40 and 90%.

 Epidemiology

 FLC accounts for 1–10% of primary liver cancers.
-It typically has a young age at presentation (20–40 years: mean age ~27 years) when compared to conventional HCC.
+It typically has a young age at presentation when compared to conventional HCC.
+Previously it was estimated to be 20–40 years, mean ages 27 years, but when analysis is restricted to those patients who are confirmed with a molecular test to have FLC, the age range is 10-40 and mean age of 21 years.
 Unlike the more common HCC, patients most often do not have coexistent liver disease such as cirrhosis.